Crackdown (video game series)

-Crackdown is a series of action-adventure video games created by David Jones and published by Xbox Game Studios.
-The series takes place in a futuristic dystopian city controlled and enforced by a law enforcement organization called the Agency.
-The games center on the Agency's supersoldiers, known as 'Agents', as they fight threats ranging from various criminal syndicates, a terrorist group known as 'Cell', and zombie-like monsters called 'Freaks'.
+Crackdown is a series of open world action-adventure video games created by David Jones and published by Xbox Game Studios.
+The series takes place in futuristic dystopian cities controlled and enforced by a law enforcement organization called the Agency.
+The games center on the Agency's supersoldiers, known as "Agents", as they fight threats ranging from various criminal syndicates, a terrorist group known as "Cell", a zombie-like monsters called "Freaks", and a powerful megacorporation known as TerraNova.

 Games of the series have been developed by various game developers, with the first game, Crackdown, completed by Realtime Worlds on February 20, 2007, and a sequel titled Crackdown 2 developed by Ruffian Games on July 6, 2010.
 Both games were released for the Xbox 360.
 A third installment, Crackdown 3 developed by Sumo Digital, was released on February 15, 2019, for the Xbox One and Microsoft Windows.
-The game has been met with positive critical reception and won several video game awards.
-Critics praised the sandbox-style third-person shooter for allowing the ability to cause massive destruction in a non-linear gameplay, while also criticizing the series for lacking an actual story.
-The series has garnered mostly positive reception and commercial success.
+Critics praised the sandbox-style third-person shooters for allowing the ability to cause massive destruction in a non-linear gameplay, garnering mostly positive reception and commercial success, and becoming an influential series in the sandbox superhero genre.

 Titles

 Crackdown

-Crackdown was released on February 20, 2007, for the Xbox 360 console.
-Originally in development for the Xbox console in 2002, Microsoft suggested in 2004 that Realtime Worlds release the game for the then-upcoming Xbox 360.
-A demo was showcased at the 2006 E3 Convention.
-Due to the waving interest in player testers during the game's late development, Microsoft decided to release it with access codes to the Halo 3 multiplayer beta to help its sales during release.

-The game takes place in Pacific City, a dystopian metropolis that is suffering from an increase in crime rate.
+Crackdown takes place in Pacific City, a dystopian metropolis that is suffering from an increase in crime rate.
 Criminal syndicates - namely Los Muertos, The Volk, and The Shai-Gen Corporation - have taken control of its three main territories, and they are armed with military-grade weapons that make it difficult for law enforcement to combat them.
 A secret organization known as the Agency took it upon themselves to eliminate the city's organized crime using their wide resources and genetically modified human beings called Agents.
 The Agent successfully brought down each criminal syndicate but it was later found out that it was the Agency itself who supplied the criminals with weapons.
 They planned for the city to go down in anarchy so that they can step in, stop the criminals, and be hailed heroes when they take over.